-As covid-19 infections continued to grow in almost every country, restaurants were forced to close their dining rooms and even shut down.
+As COVID-19 infections continued to grow in almost every country, restaurants were forced to close their dining rooms and even shut down.
 The restaurants that did have the ability to remain open had to figure out new ways to market their services, not just to stand out, but to merely survive.
-It was definitely a good thing that services like Ubereats and food delivery apps have existed for some time because many restaurants that were already on those platforms just continued delivering food with heightened safety rules.
+It was definitely a good thing that services like Ubereats and food delivery apps have existed for some time.
+This is because many restaurants that were already on those platforms just continued delivering food with heightened safety rules.
 For other restaurants that had not embraced the food delivery world quite yet, it was clear they needed to embrace that for continuity of business.

 While some countries and cities are allowing things to start opening up again and restaurants have started opening dining areas at decreased capacities, some states are still not fully open.
-In the world that we live in right now, restaurants need to create a balance of public safety precautions, strategic marketing spends, and efficiency-focused targeting.
+In the world that we live in right now, restaurants need to create a balance of public safety precautions, strategic marketing, and efficiency-focused targeting.

 In this article, we look at some marketing strategies that restaurants can use to stay connected with their existing customers and introduce themselves to new ones like:

 - Content creation ideas to market your restaurant